OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Creating a dedicated virtual environment with Virtualenv is recommended because some of its dependencies contain forked versions Z3 and PyVEX, which overwrite the original versions.
 You can skip this step if you don't use these libraries for anything else.

-Comprehensive documentation, including an installation guide, tutorials, and usage examples [5], is available on Gitbooks.
-A complete API reference is also available [6].
+Comprehensive documentation, including an installation guide, tutorials, and usage examples is available on [Gitbooks page of angr](https://docs.angr.io/ "angr").
+A complete [API reference](https://angr.io/api-doc/ "angr API") is also available.

 #### Using the Disassembler Backends - Symbolic Execution